 - To provide opportunities for raising aspirations ie visit to universities and targeted careers advise

-- Support with Music tuition fees for students taking GCSE Music.
+- Support with Music tuition fees for students taking GCSE Music or who consistanly take part in extra curricular Performing Arts .

 - Further resources for educational needs including uniform, equipment and transport when required

-- Providing breakfast club from the spring term to encourage improved behaviour for learning
+- Providing breakfast club to encourage improved behaviour for learning

 - To reward good attendance and behaviour